 “When deceitfulness and hypocrisy have become the way of life for the majority of the population, when humility is considered weakness and simplicity is looked upon as illiteracy, when selfishness is hailed as smartness and compassion is laughed at as sentimentalism, meeting a person who is unquestionably honest, unpretentiously humble, spontaneously compassionate and spotlessly simple at heart, yet impressively sophisticated, fiercely dynamic, awfully uncompromising and extraordinarily skillful, is bound to be an absolute surprise.”
 (Jayapataka Swami – The “Gentle Giant” – Mayapur Voice)

-Watching His Holiness Jayapataka Swami, the Guru of thousands of ISKCON devotees worldwide, effortlessly gives us a distinct visual of the person described above.
+Watching His Holiness Jayapataka Swami, the Guru of tens of thousands of varied ISKCON devotees worldwide, effortlessly gives us a distinct visual of the person described above.
 A discrete introduction to his astonishingly unique personality is found in the article titled Jayapataka Swami – The “Gentle Giant”, which is a highly recommended reading for everyone; especially those seeking perfection in human life.
 For the benefit of those who may not have read it, we will be incorporating some of its content here although we suggest you read the said article in full for a spiritually enriching experience.

 Lovingly called as “Jay” by his affectionate parents and family members, Jayapataka Swami was born in an affluent American family in 1949.
 He renounced worldly comforts and dedicated his life to the Hare Krishna movement in 1968.
 An exceptionally handsome and strong built young man, then known as Gordon John Erdman, became Jayapataka das brahmachari after the first initiation.
 In 1970 he was awarded sannyas initiation and given the name Jayapataka Swami.
 His spiritual master, His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada, a perfect representative of Lord Krishna, ordered him to give up US citizenship and become an Indian national as he wanted him to preach in India and develop Sri Mayapur project while spreading the message of Lord Sri Chaitanya in other countries.